Review | Long unsolved, a Harvard murder case gets a fresh look in ‘We Keep the Dead Close’

 Ultimately, “We Keep the Dead Close” is the story of Jane Britton, whose voice Cooper preserves by quoting extensively from reams of her notebooks and letters.
 We learn who Britton was in life — whip-smart, foul-mouthed, driven, and occasionally melancholic — and we spend a good deal of time with her lovers and friends, including the unfortunate couple who lived next door to her and discovered her body the morning after her murder.
 But the story of Britton is also a story of extreme privilege: Her family was from a well-to-do Boston suburb, and her father held a high-ranking position at Radcliffe.
 Of course, this doesn’t mean Britton’s story shouldn’t be told; rather, it begs consideration of why it’s being told, why Britton was memorialized in a way that many women of a different race and class would not have been.
 Had Cooper approached this question with the same interrogative spirit with which she approached her own narrative assumptions, the book would have felt more complete.

 “We Keep the Dead Close” doesn’t conclude with the revelation we were expecting.
-I won’t disclose the ending here, to preserve the suspensey.
+I won’t disclose the ending here, to preserve the suspense.
 That said, the book is more than just a mystery: It’s a meditation on academia, womanhood and the power of storytelling.
 Even though Cooper may not always thread the narrative needle exactly as she wants, she’s proved herself more than capable of letting the artifacts of the past speak for themselves.

 Rebekah Frumkin, author of the novel “The Comedown,” is a professor of English and creative writing at Southern Illinois University.